object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 ----------------------------------------

 We'll now take a brief diversion into a completely different area of
 mathematics: cellular automata.
-This is entirely irrelevant to the contents of this course, except that it provides a useful and, hopefully, interesting basis for this week's exercises. `The game of life
+This is entirely irrelevant to the subject at hand, except that it provides a useful and, hopefully, interesting basis for this chapter's exercises. `The Game of Life
 <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life>`__ is a mathematical
 system invented by the mathematician `John Horton Conway FRS
 <https://en.wikipedia.org/wiki/John_Horton_Conway>`__ in 1970.
 The board of the
 game is a grid of squares, like an infinite piece of graph paper (though we'll only work with finite boards, since our computers have finite memory).
 Each cell on the board is either alive (value 1) or dead (value 0).
 The only human interaction is to set the initial state of every square on the board to either alive or dead.
 The game then proceeds as a series of steps.
 At each step the new state of the board is calculated according to these rules:

-0. The neighbours of a square are the 8 immediately surrounding squares.
+1. The neighbours of a square are the 8 immediately surrounding squares.
-1. Any square with exactly 3 live neighbours at the old step is live at the new step.
+2. Any square with exactly 3 live neighbours at the old step is live at the new step.
-2. Any square which is alive at the old step and has exactly 2 live neighbours at the old step remains alive at the new step.
+3. Any square which is alive at the old step and has exactly 2 live neighbours at the old step remains alive at the new step.
-3. All other squares on the board at the new step are dead.
+4. All other squares on the board at the new step are dead.

 Using only these three rules, an amazingly complex array of behaviour can be generated, depending only on the pattern of cells which starts off alive.